Learn something new every day

 More Info... by email

-Part of the effectiveness of slippery elm has to do with the range of vitamins and minerals found in the inner bark.
+Part of the effectiveness of the plant has to do with the range of vitamins and minerals found in the inner bark.
 Significant amounts of several of the B vitamins are contained in slippery elm, along with moderate amounts of Vitamin A and selenium.
-Trace amounts of Vitamin E, Vitamin K and magnesium are also present in slippery elm.
+Trace amounts of Vitamin E, Vitamin K and magnesium are also present in the plant.

 Because slippery elm is said to possess antioxidant qualities, the herb is sometimes employed as a way to draw toxins from the body.
-Along with rashes, slippery elm may be applied to boils, burns, or sores that appear on the skin.
+Along with rashes, the plant may be applied to boils, burns, or sores that appear on the skin.
 There are anecdotal accounts of slippery elm effectively treating cases of poison ivy, as well as alleviating discomfort for babies suffering with diaper rash.

 While few controlled tests have been done to confirm the efficacy of slippery elm, people looking for natural alternatives to nuclear medications may find folk doctors and herbalists recommending this herb for treatment of a variety of aches and pains.
 As with all herbs, it is a good idea to consult a health professional about possible negative interactions if prescription medication is being taken at the same time.